fenago/datascience-ml-next-level/Lab 14 - Classification and Regression with Trees/Lab_14.md

 Lab 14.
 Classification and Regression with Trees
 ---------------------------------------------------

-Tree based algorithms are very popular for two reasons: they are interpretable, and they make sound predictions that have won many machine learning competitions on online platforms, such as Kaggle.
-Furthermore, they have many use cases outside of machine learning for solving problems, both simple and complex.

-Building a tree is an approach to decision-making used in almost all industries.
-Trees can be used to solve both classification- and regression-based problems, and have several use cases that make them the go-to solution!

 This lab is broadly divided into the following two sections:

 -   Classification trees
 -   Regression trees

-Each section will cover the fundamental theory of different types of tree based algorithms, along with their implementation in scikit-learn.
-By the end of this lab, you will have learned how to aggregate several algorithms into an **ensemble** and have them vote on what the best prediction is.

 #### Pre-reqs:
 - Google Chrome (Recommended)